 - The size does matter when it comes to hosting a dinner party or having house guests, so be prepared that certain entertaining ideas will become impossible in your tiny dwelling unless you place it in a climate with no bugs and perfect temperature all year round so you can utilize outdoor space to its fullest.

 - A tiny house may be perfect for one person or a couple but what if you are planning to have a baby?
 There is no room for expansion or growth, as well as picking up new hobbies may become problematic.
-Sometimes, tiny house is just too small for your situation.
+Sometimes, a tiny house is just too small for your situation.

 - Storage may be an issue, especially if you are surrounded by a big piece of land that you’ll have to maintain.
 Whether you will have to hire someone with the equipment to clear the snow and mow the grass or come up with storage for your tools and equipment, including any hobbies and activities you may enjoy (fishing gear, canoe, snowboards, skies, etc all take space).
 Make sure you consider possible storage options as well or you may have to pay for an extra storage unit.